 I played a lot of baseball when I was a kid growing up in Miami.
 I didn’t suffer from a birth defect or bone disease, play football before I was a teenager, do gymnastics, or lift weights.

-I don’t remember a specific “sudden injury (acute trauma)” per the NIH explanation above.
+I don’t remember a specific “sudden injury (acute trauma)” per the above explanation.
 Maybe I incurred the acute trauma that started my spondylolisthesis sliding into bases playing baseball.
 Maybe I incurred it playing in the other rough-and-tumble activities that I did as a boy.